adobe-apiplatform/user-sync.py/docs/en/FAQ/index.md

 User sync is an open source project.
 Users can download and build the latest sources at their discretion.
 Adobe will post new releases with builds periodically.
 Users can stay informed of them via git notifications.
-When adopting a new release, only the single pex file needs to be updated by the user.
+When adopting a new release, only the single executable file needs to be updated by the user.
 If there are configuration changes or command line changes to support new features, there may be updates in those files to take advantage of them.